Neurofeedback for First Responders

 Thank you for being the first in line with emergencies and for your dedication, courage and the difference you make for so many.
 Your commitment to service even when it means putting yourself in life-threatening situations does not go unnoticed.

-If you are a First Responder, Firefighter, Paramedic, Police, or Dispatchers, you don’t need me to tell you about the stressors of your job.
-About the risks for depression, PTSD, suicidal ideation, suicide or anxiety.
+If you are a First Responder, Firefighter, Paramedic, Police, or Dispatcher, you don’t need me to tell you about the stressors of your job — the risks for depression, PTSD, suicidal ideation, suicide or anxiety.
 You live with these stressors everyday and often keep them to yourselves, believing it’s an expectation of the job.
 When your job is to respond to emergencies and help protect and save lives, it can be hard to ask for help.

 According to a 2018 Supplemental Research Bulletin from the Substance Abuse and Mental Health Services Administration’s Disaster Technical Assistance Center, about three in 10 first responders live with depression and post-traumatic stress disorder (PTSD).